fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Tuesday (Jan 29)
 - Trevor Owens, [What Do you Mean by Archive?
 Genres of Usage for Digital Preservers](https://blogs.loc.gov/thesignal/2014/02/what-do-you-mean-by-archive-genres-of-usage-for-digital-preservers/)
 - Joan M. Schwartz and Terry Cook, “Archives, Records and Power: The Making of Modern Memory,” 1–19.
-- IN CLASS: Introduction to Metadata and Controlled Vocabularies

 #### Et cetera
 - Lauren Klein, “The Image of Absence: Archival Silence, Data Visualization, and James Hemings,” American Literature 85, no. 4 (January 1, 2013): 661–88.